 Session Descriptions Academic Standards Common Core ELA Common Core Math Session One: All Kinds of Families The students discover how families are alike and different and how they can work together to create a strong economy for the neighborhood.
-Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods 1.
-Objective 1 Recognize and describe examples of differences within school and neighborhood a.
-Recognize and demonstrate respect for the differences within one's community (e.g. play, associations, activities, friendships). b.
-Recognize and describe the importance of schools and neighborhoods.
-1. Objective 2 Recognize and identify the people and their roles in the school and neighborhood.
-Explain how these roles change over time. a.
-Explain the roles of the people in the neighborhood 2.
-Objective 2 Identify and list responsibilities in the school and in the neighborhood.
+Objectives: Students will: Begin to understand the similarities and differences between families Recognize the importance of businesses in neighborhoods 1.E.4.A.b Describe examples of goods and services within your school and community.
+1.E.4.A.c Describe consumers and producers and the relationship to goods and services within your school and community.
 Reading Literature RI.1.1 RI.1.3-4 RI.1.7,9,10 Reading Foundations RF.1.1-4 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4-5 Language L.1.1-2 L.1.4 Mathematical Practices 8 Session Two: Money for Needs and Wants Students become aware that all families need food, clothing, and shelter to live and must earn money to pay for these needs.
-Objectives: Students will: Describe the difference between needs and wants Explain that families must earn money for the things they need and want 4.
-Objective 2 Recognize that people need to make choices to meet their needs. a.
-Describe the economic choices that people make regarding goods and services. b.
-Describe why wanting more than a person can have requires a person to make choices.
-Identify choices families make when buying goods and services.
+Objectives: Students will: Describe the difference between needs and wants Explain that families must earn money for the things they need and want K.EG.4.A.c Describe examples of needs and wants within your family and school.
 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Reading Foundations RF.1.1-4 Speaking & Listening SL.1.1-2 SL.1.4 Language L.1.1 L.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 4-5 7-8 Session Three: Businesses All Around the Neighborhood Students learn how the needs and wants of people in a neighborhood create an opportunity for entrepreneurs to start businesses.
-Objectives: Students will: Define entrepreneur, goods, and services Interpret map symbols Identify the goods or services businesses provide 3.
-Objective 1 Identify and use geographic terms and tools.
-4. Objective 1 Explain how goods and services meet people's needs. a.
-Identify examples of goods and services in the home and in the school. b.
-Explain ways that people exchange goods and services.
+Objectives: Students will: • Define entrepreneur, goods, and services • Interpret map symbols • Identify the goods or services businesses provide 1.E.4.A.b Describe examples of goods and services within your school and community.K.EG.5.A.c Match legend symbols to map features.K.EG.5.A.a Identify maps as representations of real places.1.EG.5.A.d Use a compass rose to identify cardinal directions on a map.
 Reading Foundations RF.1.1-4 Reading for Information RI.1.1 RI.1.3-4 RI.1.6-7 RI.1.10 Writing W.1.2,5,8 Speaking & Listening SL.1.1-2 SL.1.4 Measurement and Data 1.MD.C.4 Mathematical Practices 1-2 5-8